Aliases for OPRK1 Gene

 GeneCards Summary for OPRK1 Gene

 OPRK1 (Opioid Receptor Kappa 1) is a Protein Coding gene.
-Diseases associated with OPRK1 include alcohol dependence and phobic disorder.
+Diseases associated with OPRK1 include morphine dependence and cocaine dependence.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and opioid receptor activity.
 An important paralog of this gene is GALR2.

 UniProtKB/Swiss-Prot for OPRK1 Gene